A gaybourhood dénouement and conclusion

 This concludes a six-part series, posted June 20th to 25th, on Toronto’s gaybourhood, Church Wellesley Village; the legacy of The Steps at Second Cup; and the emergent visibility of a geographic cisnormativity.
 Read the entire series.

-Despite homonormativity’s conservational project to manage the public realm by de facto regulating public space and by promoting respectability as part of its brand, complications emerged when the project reified how publicly accessible spaces are informed by the language of gender.
+Despite homonormativity’s project of conservation to manage the public realm by a de facto regulating of public space and by promoting respectability as part of its brand, complications emerged as the project reified how publicly accessible spaces get informed by the language of gender.
 The gendering of space may prescribe who occupies it, when they may do so, and for what reason(s).
 Inside the enclave, articulated masculinities were rarely contested because public space was already masculinized.
 Its departure from what heteronormativity prescribed for masculinity, however, was what made it an exposed target during the years before Operation Soap (and a target for vigilantes during the period following).
 This articulation of masculinity, a gay masculinity, was at the heart of a geographic homonormativity.

 As with other queer articulations excluded from visions of a new homonormativity, race was another lens which exacerbated a sense of exclusion within the gaybourhood: “Gay society… organized and commercial, is framed around the young middle-class white male.
 He is its customer and its product.
 Blacks, Asians, and Latin-Americans are the oysters in this meat market… a quaint specialty for exotic tastes” (Tsang 1996, 159).
 Viewed through this lens, The Steps was a commodity trading floor where dominant shareholders (white cis gay men) exchanged social appraisals constantly, and where social capital was encoded, negotiated, and tokenized — often without an informed consent from gay subjects of colour.

-For the Kids in the Hall series “Steps”, the gaze from three gay men perched at The Steps dramatized their agency in dictating acceptable tolerances for enclave homonormativity.
-Their dramatization was informed by experience: Scott Thompson and Mark McKinney both worked for the Second Cup on Church Street and rehearsed sketches there when Kids in the Hall performed live at the Rivoli — all of it ending when McKinney, on duty, received a congratulatory phone call from the CBC on being awarded their new TV show (Rowlson 2005, 10).
-That some non-normative groups in the “Steps” pride sketch provoked either visceral antipathy or respectable contempt from the three gay men — all white and all cis — revealed how geographic homonormativity and heteronormativity (which had long moralized queer sexualities) co-operate as constituent parts of an omnipresent geographic cisnormativity.
-This ubiquity reveals how trans people who were opaque to cis people stood on shaky footing for prosperity, as they had scant spatial claim either within the gaybourhood or elsewhere in the heteronormative city.
-Trans people who were transparent and thus invisible to cis people, meanwhile, could inhabit cisnormative geographies for as long as they were not disclosed (whether voluntarily or forcibly) as members of a still-institutionalized and, thus, marginalized class.
+For the Kids in the Hall series “Steps”, the gaze by the gay men perched on The Steps dramatized their agency over acceptable tolerances for enclave homonormativity — in their own image.
+This dramatization was informed by experience: Scott Thompson and Mark McKinney both worked for the Second Cup on Church Street and rehearsed sketches there while Kids in the Hall performed live at the Rivoli — all of it ending once McKinney, on duty, received a congratulatory phone call from the CBC on being awarded their new TV show (Rowlson 2005, 10).

 A dénouement

-Having won key rights and responsibilities for an everyday citizenship, cis gay men, once ravaged by systemic institutionalization and by decimation from AIDS, retired an activism of resistance for a neoliberal emphasis on gaybourhood investment (whether financially, culturally, or socially).
+Having won key rights and responsibilities for an everyday citizenship, cis gay men, once ravaged by systemic institutionalization and by decimation from AIDS, retired an activism of resistance for a neoliberal emphasis on gaybourhood investment (whether financial or political).
 This investment involved a regulation of social transactions within the public realm — namely, expanding the private sector’s reach over the gaybourhood’s public spaces, and not challenging the criminalization of informal economies (e.g., sex work and squeegeeing) after the Safe Streets Act was enacted.
 This neoliberal evolution intimated how a generation of radicalized gay youth during the 1970s and 1980s had survived two major sieges, but it was also a generation changed profoundly by those battles.
-For morphologically male queer men who were survivors to a pathogenic menace which felled friends and loved ones without mercy, its collective impact on the community was akin to surviving a war — one fought on the fields of hospitals and hospices.
-Much like heteronormative ambitions for peacetime stability after World War II; its reverence for the institution of marriage and family; and its crystallization of prescriptive expectations over dialects of gender (and sexuality) during the 1950s and 1960s, the gaybourhood’s cis gay men sought stability through fiscal conservatism; spatial securitization; realizing legal marriage rights; and a normalizing of relations with the heteronormative realm it once rejected (Adams 1994, 50–1; Bell & Binnie 2004, 1808).
+For morphologically male queer men who were survivors to a pathogenic menace that felled friends and loved ones without favour, its collective impact on community was akin to surviving war — one fought on fields of hospitals and hospices.
+Much as heteronormativity’s ambitions for peacetime stability after World War II; its reverence for institutions of marriage and family; and its crystallization of prescriptive expectations over dialects of gender (and sexuality) during the 1950s and 1960s, the gaybourhood’s cis gay men sought stability through fiscal conservatism; spatial securitization; legal marriage rights; and normalizing relations with the heteronormative realm it once fought (Adams 1994, 50–1; Bell & Binnie 2004, 1808).

 As a matter of exercising agency, Ruppert argues how “many groups seek to control and mold public space as a means to influence what is public space and private space and to concretely and symbolically announce who is the public” (2006, 276).
-A formal group may include a business improvement area like the Liberty Village BIA, which added private security patrols to eradicate from public spaces the sex work which preceded the founding of Liberty Village itself (Baute 2008, B3).
-For Toronto’s gaybourhood, an informal group may include the Homewood-Maitland Safety Association (HMSA) (id., B1).
-The HMSA employed aggressive tactics — verbal harassment, physical swarming, and surveillance photography — to intimidate trans women (many of whom were women of colour) practising sex work along Homewood Avenue (ibid.).
-The HMSA, created during the late 2000s, implemented acts of vigilantism which contradicted the “rotten fruit and eggs” counter-vigilance against homophobic, “drive-by shoutings” once exercised by patrons sitting at The Steps.
+A formal group may be a business improvement area like the Liberty Village BIA, which added private security patrols to eradicate from public spaces the sex work which preceded the founding of Liberty Village itself (Baute 2008, B3).
+For Toronto’s gaybourhood, an informal group may be the Homewood-Maitland Safety Association (HMSA) (id., B1).
+The HMSA devised aggressive tactics — verbal harassment, physical swarming, and surveillance photography — to intimidate trans women (many of whom were not white) practising sex work along the liminal edge of Homewood Avenue (ibid.).
+The HMSA, formed in the late 2000s, engaged in acts of vigilantism which contradicted the “rotten fruit and eggs” counter-vigilance against homophobic, “drive-by shoutings” once employed by patrons at The Steps.
 The latter, unlike the former, strove to defend a homonormative beachhead from acts of vigilantism from a hegemonic heteronormativity.
-The HMSA, meanwhile, held an upper hand of structure as property owners used their political capital as a hegemonic tool to seal a liminal breach in an otherwise seamless geography of cisnormativity (despite the steady production of labour by trans sex workers whose arrival preceded the HMSA by at least fifteen years).
-The HMSA then tried to solicit ward councillor Kyle Rae, an openly gay man, to remove the trans women to another neighbourhood entirely — something Rae refused to do (id., B3).
-Had Rae agreed, it would have revived a pre-1981 praxis by city officials to dislocate vulnerable gender and sexual minorities.
+The HMSA, meanwhile, held the upper hand of structure as property owners used their political capital as a hegemonic tool to seal a liminal breach in an otherwise seamless geography of cisnormativity (despite the steady production of labour by trans sex workers whose arrival preceded the HMSA by at least fifteen years).
+The HMSA tried to solicit ward councillor Kyle Rae, an openly gay man, to remove the trans women to another neighbourhood entirely — something Rae refused to do (id., B3).
+Had Rae agreed, it would have revived a pre-1981 praxis by officials to dislocate vulnerable gender and sexual minorities.
 Despite the HMSA’s membership being comprised entirely of cis people, other Homewood residents, including Dara Douma, were opposed the group’s tactics and supported the trans women to continue practising sex work.
 Her remarks also reflected a shifting of tolerances for trans people:

 “For myself, their presence makes my street safer.
 They are a good measure of how safe a street feels.
 They are more vulnerable than I am, and they are at a greater potential risk of becoming victims of violence or abuse, so I feel safe walking home at night as long as they feel safe on this street” (Houston 2011).

 Whether HMSA members were gay, straight, bisexual, or a mix of these was immaterial: the existence of this liminal breach in cisnormativity was precisely why trans women could practise sex work there in the first place.
-The councillor was mindful that relocation was unfeasible because other frays in Toronto’s omnipresent cisnormativity are either non-existent, more ephemeral, or are unknown entirely.
+The councillor was mindful that relocation was unfeasible because other frays in Toronto’s omnipresent cisnormativity are either non-existent, ephemeral, or unknown entirely.
 Sex work alternatives for the women in question remained elusive due to institutional impositions working against their citizenship.
-In other words, there is no geographic “transnormativity” in Toronto, nor is there probably such a geographic realm anywhere — despite LeBlanc’s thesis (2010) that “transnormativity” exists in cyberspace.
+In other words, there is no geographic “transnormativity” in Toronto, nor is there probably such a geographic realm anywhere — despite LeBlanc’s (2010) argument that “transnormativity” may exist in cyberspace.
 Areas to the east of Homewood Avenue were acknowledged as a dominant geography for heteronormativity, while points west were within the gaybourhood enclave — a geography for homonormativity.
-As of 2012, Homewood Avenue at Maitland Street survives as a tender underbelly of Toronto’s geographic cisnormativity.
+As of 2012, Homewood Avenue at Maitland Street survives as a tender gap in Toronto’s geographic cisnormativity.

-Xtra! — now the Daily XTRA — reported Friday, 2 October 2009, on the contested liminal geography of Homewood Avenue, interviewing trans women (on camera) and members of the HMSA (off-camera).
-The Xtra! masthead at the time, “Toronto’s Lesbian and Gay Weekly,” coupled with a glib, Newsy-styled narrational approach by its two reporters (both cis), reflected the continuing absence of agency and sense of exclusion which trans people within the homonormative gaybourhood had been enduring since the 1980s.
+Xtra! — now the Daily XTRA — reported Friday, 2 October 2009, on the contested liminal geography of Homewood Avenue, interviewing trans women (on camera) and HMSA members (off-camera).
+The Xtra! masthead at the time, “Toronto’s Lesbian and Gay Weekly,” coupled with a glib, Newsy-styled presentation by its two reporters (both cis), illustrated the continuing absence of agency and palpable exclusion which trans people within the homonormative gaybourhood had dealt with since at least the 1980s.
 Friday, 2 October 2009 [Daily XTRA].

-Despite an in-migration after 1971 spearheaded by young gay men, the presence of other queer people at The Steps and around the gaybourhood meant that the presence of cis lesbian women and trans people was always inevitable, even if they were not always as welcome as equitable partners in the moulding the gaybourhood’s future.
-When the gaybourhood was still corralled as two ghettoes in two discrete locations, these gender and sexual minorities comprised part of a solidarity against heteronormative oppression.
+Despite a post-1971 migration of young cis gay men, the presence of other queer people at The Steps and around the gaybourhood meant that the presence of cis lesbian women and trans people was inevitable, even if they were not always welcomed as equitable partners or participants in moulding the gaybourhood’s future.
+When the gaybourhood was corralled as two ghettoes in two discrete locations, these gender and sexual minorities comprised part of a solidarity against heteronormative oppression.
 After the gaybourhood secured itself as an enclave, these parties were no longer as needed (or welcome) to the homonormative project.
-Queer people who could (or would) not concede to this respectability were relegated to the social (and political) margins within the homonormative geography.
+Queer people who would (or could) not concede to this respectability were consigned to the political sidelines of this homonormative geography.

 This conservatism of homonormativity ended not only a co-existing patchwork of queer articulations within the gaybourhood but also distanced that alienated patchwork from the gaybourhood.
 Consequently, a new generation of queer Torontonians began to scour the city for another neighbourhood which not only promised less confining impositions over their articulations of queerness, but also offered more affordable housing options.
 By the mid-2000s, several began to settle around West Queen West nearby Dufferin (Whyte 2004, B1).
 News of queer people migrating elsewhere, however, irked gaybourhood stalwarts.
 As Bryen Dunn, a Parkdale resident and queer man, explained: “there were people at Church and Wellesley saying, ‘Why should we go out there and give our gay dollars to a straight establishment?’
 [Dunn replied], ‘Well, why not?
 They’re being open and accepting; why can’t you do the same?’” (ibid.).